firedrakeproject/firedrake/python/firedrake_docs/source/boundary_conditions.rst

    J = J^{00} + J^{0\Gamma} + \underbrace{J^{\Gamma0}}_{=0} + J^{\Gamma\Gamma}

-As an illustration, assume in some example that the nodes are numbered first in the global system, followed by the remaining nodes.
+As an illustration, assume in some example that the boundary nodes are numbered first in the global system, followed by the remaining nodes.
 Then (disregarding parts of the matrices which are zero), we can write:

 .. math::